wp-plugins/buddypress-admin-only-profile-fields/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==

+= How do I hide a profile field? =

+In the WordPress admin area, go to *Users > Profile Fields* and click *Edit* on the desired profile field.
+Under the *Default Visibility* panel select *Hidden* as the value and click *Save*.

+The profile field is now hidden from all users except Administrators.

 = How do I change who can view and edit the hidden field? =